pennlabs/frontend-challenge/README.md

 ### Getting help

-If you have any questions about the project or need some help, send an email to **Cameron Cabo** (ccabo@seas.upenn.edu) or message him on [Facebook](https://www.facebook.com/cam.cabo).
+If you have any questions about the project or need some help, send an email to **Daniel Tao** (dtao@seas.upenn.edu).

 ---